 1. Plumbing Backups

 One of the most common signs that your system isn’t working as it was intended is backups in your house drains and/or gurgling in your plumbing.
-This usually happens when your septic tank fills up and your drain field can’t keep up with the amount of water coming in.
+This happens when your septic tank fills up and your drain field can’t keep up with the water coming in.
 A problem with a single drain likely doesn’t point to a septic issue.
 If all the drains in your house are backing up, it is most certainly caused by a septic system malfunction.

 2. Lawn puddles